huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

 When we find ourselves in an argument or debate with someone, we often become more focused on ‘winning’ the argument rather than actually discovering the truth.
+When arguing, the goal is come to a consensus, not to “win.”

 ---